 For many Millennials, this sharing extends to where they live, as high property values are pricing many would-be buyers out of the market.
 However, home ownership in England fell to its lowest level in three decades in 2016 as affordability declined and shared ownership became a more attractive prospect.

 “Rising property values used to be how people made their wealth.
 This is no longer the case with shared ownership.
 Making significant wealth these days comes from saving and investing early or growing a business quickly," Waller says.
 “For example, the immediacy of tech and cryptocurrency have changed our perception of how money can be made."

-“Millennials don't want to be locked up in an investment period of five years," Smith says.
+“Millennials don't want to be locked up in an investment period of five years," Veljovic says.
 “For them, the most important thing is having access to funds to be able to make quick investment decisions."